edwinhuish/bootstrap-multitabs/README.md

-        link : '.multitabs',                        //selector text to trigger multitabs. iframe : false,                             //Global iframe mode, default is false, is the auto mode (for the self page, use ajax, and the external, use iframe) class : '',                                 //class for whole multitabs content : 'info',                           //change the data-content name, is not necessary to change. init : [                                    //tabs in initial
+        link : '.multitabs',                        //selector text to trigger multitabs. iframe : false,                             //Global iframe mode, default is false, is the auto mode (for the self page, use ajax, and the external, use iframe) class : '',                                 //class for whole multitabs type : 'info',                              //change the default content type name, is not necessary to change. init : [                                    //tabs in initial
             {
-                content :'',                        //content type, may be main | info | editor, if empty, default is 'info' title : '',                         //title of tab, if empty, show the URL url : ''                            //URL, if it's external link, content type change to 'info' },
+                type :'',                           //content type, may be main | info, if empty, default is 'info' title : '',                         //title of tab, if empty, show the URL
+                content: '',                        //content html, the url value is useless if set the content. url : ''                            //URL
+            },
             {    /** more tabs**/    },             //add more page.
             {    /** more tabs**/    },             //add more page.